 The City plans to use some CDBG-DR funds to help owners of single-family and multifamily residences (who have not received sufficient recoveries from FEMA and/or private insurance) to repair and rehabilitate their damaged properties.
 The City has allocated \$1.4 billion for this purpose through its Build it Back program, and intends to allocate additional resources in the near future.
-More than 16,000 property owners are currently registered for the program, but construction has begun on just 36 properties.
+More than 16,000 property owners are currently registered for the program, but construction has begun on 132 properties.
 The Mayor has announced plans to improve the process, and the City Comptroller intends to audit the program.
 The State has approved legislation that will provide property tax relief for home owners who rebuilt their homes after the storm but now face large property tax increases.

 The City is also considering a number of resiliency projects to help protect it from future storms.
-The City plans to use \$579 million in CDBG-DR funding to begin priority coastal protection projects, such as installing floodwalls and raising bulkheads in low-lying neighborhoods.
+The City plans to use \$579 million in CDBG-DR funding to begin priority coastal protection projects, such as constructing floodwalls, and raising bulkheads and installing berms in low-lying neighborhoods.
 The City has submitted to the State an additional \$550 million in proposed resiliency projects, including hardening public housing, hospitals and other City infrastructure.
-Upon State approval, these projects would be forwarded to FEMA for final consideration.
+If State approval is granted, these projects will be forwarded to FEMA for final consideration.
 If all of the projects are approved by FEMA, the City will need to fund up to \$138 million of the cost.